bbc/hive-ci/workshop/prerequisites.md

 alternative methods may be used if desired (for example, `rbenv` in place of `rvm`).

+On Mac it might be necessary to install
+<a href="/hive-ci/workshop/mac-preinstall.html">a few other things.</a>

 ## Ruby

 The Hive requires Ruby version 2.0 or later.
 You can test the version of Ruby